 You can make three large or six small loaves of banana bread with this recipe.

 I actually usually make four small loaves and one large loaf.
 I like to do that so I can fit them easier in the freezer or give away some to friends.
 It really doesn’t matter.
-The smaller loaves do take less time to cook though.
+The smaller loaves do take less time to cook, though.

 This Amish banana bread freezes well.

 This bread can be frozen once it has completely cooled.
-Make sure to put it in an airtight Ziploc bag or wrap tightly with plastic wrap or foil.
+Make sure to put it in an airtight Ziploc bag or wrapped tightly with plastic wrap or foil.
 If you use foil, it may stick badly when it un-thaws.
 Just something to keep in mind.

 - 3 cups flour

 - ½ tsp salt

 - ½ cup vegetable or canola oil